nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

+---
+type: transcript
+campaign: "The Cracked Granite"
+session: "01"
+tags: [type/transcript, campaign/cracked-granite]
+---

+# TCG - Session 01 - Transcript

-# PCs
+## PCs

-## Game System: Pathfinder 2e
+### Game System: Pathfinder 2e

 | Character | Player | Class (Subclass)               |
 | --------- | ------ | ------------------------------ |
 | Demlor    | Jason  | Kinetisist (Metal Gate)        |
 | Hurgan    | Scott  | Ranger (Flurry)                |
 | Rurik     | Ramsey | Gunslinger (Way of the Sniper) |

+## Transcript

-# Session TranscriptSo, yeah, what what surface creature did you track and defeat after it breached the lower halls?
+So, yeah, what what surface creature did you track and defeat after it breached the lower halls?
 This could be a solo thing that you did, or you could have done it as part of a group.
 But it was you that were the that were rec that was recognized as the hero of the day.
 Sure.
 Sure.

 Sure.
 That is a good question.
 And if anybody else has any ideas, Yes.
 Yes.
 Yes.